Customer Service in Spain – FYI, it’s not the world’s greatest

 And there’s an old woman from the barrio who’s obviously never used an iPad before struggling to get through the whole thing.

-Looks like they’ve gotten rid of standing in line at the window, and instead we’re standing in line at an iPad.
-And grandma is having trouble with the Enter key.
+In other words, it looks like they’ve gotten rid of standing in line at the window, and instead we’re standing in line at an iPad.
+And grandma here is having trouble with the Enter key.

 I help her out.
 She gets her number and I get mine.